Brazos Bend 50

 texas two step

-So here to win the infamous boot mug you have to complete the Brazos bend 50 miler and the Brazos Bend 100 miler in the same calendar year.
-So 50 milers in April and 100 Miler in December.
+To win the infamous boot mug you have to complete the Brazos Bend 50 miler and the Brazos Bend 100 miler in the same calendar year.
+The 50 miler is in April and the 100 Miler is in December.

 With any race comes a small army that works behind the scenes to make it all happen.
 We think volunteers are the MOST important part of any race and we do our best to provide them with the best as well.
-If you have never been on the other side of the table than give it a shot.
+If you have never been on the other side of the table, give it a shot!

 Organizing a group to staff an aid station can be a great fundraiser opportunity for your organization.
 Earn up to $250 for your cause or that money can be used towards travel expenses among the members of your group, use it however you see fit.

-Volunteer Shifts Range from 4-8 hours depending on event.
+Volunteer Shifts Range from 4-8 hours depending on the event.